 The Class Project is a Theatre in the Mill commission.

-The safety and well-being of our audiences, staff and volunteers is our top priority, so our team have been working hard to introduce thorough precautions and adjustments to our regular routines and building so that you can enjoy live performance confidently, comfortably and safely.
+The safety and wellbeing of our audiences, staff and volunteers is our top priority.
+Our team have worked extremely hard to introduce safety measures and make tweaks to some of our old routines so we can welcome you back confidently, comfortably and safely.